NorthMcCormick/Polyonic/README.md

 Added the Electrolyte clipboard plugin shim.
 Yay clipboards!
 It also has the buttons to demo and test the clipboard with Ionic Native.

+You can now use --platform to select a platform to build.
+The build tools are a step closer to handling each platforms specific settings too.

 ### 0.1.1

 Fixing the build tools...